topolvm/topolvm/docs/limitations.md

 **Example**

 There is one VG `raid-vg` with two PVs (`disk1` and `disk2`).
-Then we create the following lvmd config:
+Then we create the following LVMd config:

 ```yaml
 device-classes: